 Section 201(a) amends the Indian Self-Determination and Education Assistance Act of 1975 (25 U.S.C.
-450) by adding to the definition of 'self-determination contract.'
-This section revises the definition to state that, except as provided in: (1) section 105(a)(3) of the Act, no contract shall be considered to be a procurement contract, and (2) section 107(a)(1), no contract shall be subject to any Federal procurement law, including regulations (e.g., the Federal Acquisition Regulations).
+450) by adding to the definition of 'self-determination contract.
+This section revises the definition to state that, except as provided in: (1) section 105(a)(3) of the Act, no contract shall be considered to be a procurement contract, and (2) section 107(a)(1) of the Act, no contract shall be subject to any Federal procurement law, including regulations (e.g., the Federal Acquisition Regulations).

-Section 105(a)(3) governs construction contracts and allows the Secretary and respective tribe to agree to make certain procurement provisions applicable to those contracts.
-Section 107(a)(1) authorizes the Secretary to promulgate regulations governing procurement (and other matters) applicable to these contracts under this Act in accordance the rulemaking procedures under 5 U.S.C.
+Section 105(a)(3) of the Act governs construction contracts and allows the Secretary and respective tribe to agree to make certain procurement provisions applicable to those contracts.
+Section 107(a)(1) of the Act authorizes the Secretary to promulgate regulations governing procurement (and other matters) applicable to these contracts under this Act in accordance the rulemaking procedures under 5 U.S.C.
 552, 553, and subchapter III.